JuanMedina28x/calculator/README.md

-# calculator
+# Calculator

-Calculator project to test my skills
+## Description

+- This is a calculator project built with JavaScript, HTML and CSS